athanasis/hello-world/README.md

 * [GDAL](https://www.gdal.org) - The Geospatial Data Abstraction Library.

+### Extract content
+Extract all content to a local folder.
+This folder will be named as <AEGIS_folder> from now on.

 ### Install XAMPP

 Install XAMPP and choose Apache, MySQL, PHP and phpMyAdmin as the only components to be installed.
 Choose an installation folder  where you have full access.
 If IIS is already used in your machine, open services.msc and disable the World Wide Web Publishing Service (W3svc).
+The installation folder will be named as <xampp_installation_folder> from now on.

-Ensure that both Apache and MySQL are running.
+Ensure that both Apache and MySQL are running (i.e.start the services).

 Go to http://localhost/phpmyadmin/index.php?lang=en and click on User accounts.
 Click the Edit privileges link of the root user name of the localhost host name and change the password of the user.
 Open the C:\xampp\phpMyAdmin\config.inc.php file and set the password in the $cfg['Servers'][$i]['password'] variable.